Entrance Fee

 The entry fee covers a visit to the beautiful golden temple and meticulously maintained gardens.

 Planning a trip to Kinkaku-ji Temple and the Golden Pavilion?
-Visit our Kinkaku-ji Temple home page for the complete rundown on every single detail!
+Visit the Kinkaku-ji Temple website for the complete rundown on every single detail!

 And if you’re just starting to plan your visit to Japan, check out some of the top things to do in Japan, many of which you absolutely don’t want to miss!